A decoder ring for

 How can you make sense of what you find in the database?

-We help you by using visual icons to break these chemicals down into four classes of health risks: Neurotoxins, hormone disruptors, carcinogens, developmental or reproductive and bee toxins.
+We help you by using visual icons to break these chemicals down into four classes of health risks: Neurotoxins, hormone disruptors, carcinogens, and developmental or reproductive toxins.

 Making informed choices at the grocery store is an important first step.
 But smart shopping alone won’t solve the pesticide problem.